Hit enter to search or ESC to close

 Every now and then politicians actually get a brilliant idea, and this is indeed one of those.
 Senators Marsha Blackburn of Tennessee and Josh Hawley of Missouri have purposed moving the capital figuratively speaking to the heartland.

 The idea to relocate almost 90% of the federal government’s workforce out of Washington, D.C., would eliminate the growing and pervasive disconnect that most Americans feel towards the nation’s capital, as an inhospitable and forbidding place, where faceless bureaucrats are hidden within various layers of departments, along with partisan operatives lurking within the bowels of the deep state.
-A pervasive culture inoculated within the “Beltway” viewed by the outside world as insular and exclusive.
+A pervasive culture inoculated within the “Beltway” viewed by the outside world as enter

 Indeed, the Blackburn-Hawley idea is a way not only to drain the Beltway swamp; it’s also a way to build up the national economy, including in those places where national and international trends — such as digitalization and globalization — have drained away dollars.

 The duo has just proposed legislation called the “HIRE Act” short for “Helping Infrastructure Restore the Economy” Act.

 The innovative bill is designed to relocate the tens of thousands of government employees concentrated in Washington, D.C. throughout Middle America, similar to what transpired after WWII, with returning GI’s buying homes and moving to the suburbs.

 In this case, the “infrastructure” is the engine of federal spending, which would, of course, lead also to added roads, bridges, and other amenities, serving to accommodate the moved federal employees.